 Comprehensive channels of communication are in place to ensure a seamless service between hospital, hospice and community.

-For general enquires or to arrange a visit to see our facilities please contact our Director of Clinical Services, Adele Doherty, on 0161 624 2727 or complete the form below.
+For general enquires or to arrange a visit to see our facilities please contact our Clinical Team on 0161 624 2727 or complete the form below.